dugzzuli/A-Survey-of-Multi-view-Clustering-Approaches/README.md

 ## Principles related to MVC

-There are two significant principles ensuring the effectiveness of MVC: consensus and complementary principles (Xu, Tao et al. 2013).
+There are two significant principles ensuring the effectiveness of MVC: consensus and complementary principles [Xu, Tao et al. 2013](https://arxiv.org/abs/1304.5634).
 The consistent of multi-view data means that there is some common knowledge across different views (e.g. both two pictures about dogs have contour and facial features), while the complementary of multi-view data refers to some unique knowledge contained in each view that is not available in other views (e.g. one view shows the side of a dog and the other shows the front of the dog, these two views allow for a more complete depiction of the dog).
 Therefore, the consensus principle aims to maximize the agreement across multiple distinct views for improving the understanding of the commonness of the observed samples, while the complementary principle states that in a multi-view context, each view of the data may contain some particular knowledge that other views do not have, and this particular knowledge can mutually complement to each other.
-(Yang and Wang 2018) illustrated intuitively the complementary and consensus principles by mapping a data sample with two views into a latent data space, shown in Figure 3, where part A and part C exist in view 1 and view 2 respectively, indicating the complementarity of two views; meanwhile, part B is shared by both views, showing the consensus between two views.
+(Yang and Wang 2018) illustrated intuitively the complementary and consensus principles by mapping a data sample with two views into a latent data space, where part A and part C exist in view 1 and view 2 respectively, indicating the complementarity of two views; meanwhile, part B is shared by both views, showing the consensus between two views.
 <div  align="center">
     <img src="./img/cc_MVC.png" width=80% />
 </div>

 --------------

-## Contents

-- [Survey papers]
-- [Papers]
-    - [PRELIMINARIES]
-        - [The information fusion strategy]
-            - [early-fusion]
-            - [Late fusion]
-        - [The clustering routine]
-            - [One-step routine]
-            - [two-step routine]
-        - [The weighting strategy]
-    - [COMPLETE MULTI-VIEW CLUSTERING]
-        - [Spectral clustering-based approaches]
-        - [Co-regularization and co-training spectral clustering]
-        - [Constrained spectral clustering]
-        - [Fast spectral clustering]
-        - [NMF-based approaches]
-        - [Fast NMF]
-        - [Deep NMF]
-        - [Multiple kernel learning]
-        - [Graph learning]
-        - [Embedding learning]
-        - [Alignment learning]
-        - [Subspace learning]
-        - [Self-paced learning]
-        - [Co-Clustering-based approaches]
-        - [Multi-task-based approaches]
-    - [Incomplete Multi-view clustering]
-        - [Imputation-based IMVC Incomplete Multi-view clustering]
-        - [Transformation-based IMVC]
-        - [The unified IMVC]
-        - [Uncertain multi-view clustering]
-        - [Incremental multi-view clustering]
-    - [Code]
-    - [Benchmark Datasets]
-        - [Text Datasets]
-        - [Image Datasets]
-        - [Rest of data (Text-gene、Image-text and Video)]
+# Papers

 <a name="surveypapers" />